FaisalSuwayyid/CAKL/README.md

 ## Repository File Description

 - **`CAKL/`**
-  Contains the core source code and examples:
+  Contains the core source code and example workflows:
-  - `psrt.py`: main implementation of the CAKL framework.
+  - `psrt.py`: Main implementation of the CAKL framework.
-  - `example.py`: usage example on arbitrary sequences.
+  - `example.py`: Minimal usage example on arbitrary sequences.
-  - `example.ipynb`: Jupyter notebook demonstrating how to reproduce feature extraction and distance computations for two sample datasets.
+  - `example.ipynb`: Jupyter notebook demonstrating feature extraction, distance computation, and tree construction for sample datasets.
+  - `Featurization.ipynb`: Extracts features from sequences listed in a FASTA file and CSV metadata.
+  - `Stacking.ipynb`: Stacks individual feature arrays into a single matrix in sorted order for reproducibility.
+  - `Distances.ipynb`: Computes pairwise distance matrices from the stacked features.
+  - `1nn_classification.ipynb`: Performs leave-one-out 1-NN classification and reports evaluation metrics.
+  - `5nn_classification.ipynb`: Performs 5-fold 5-NN classification and reports evaluation metrics.
+  - `purity.ipynb`: Computes purity scores of phylogenetic trees.

+- **`CAKL/data/`**
+  Includes accession lists of NCBI datasets used in the main manuscript.

 - **`CAKL/data2/`**
-  Includes two example datasets used in the experiments and demonstrations.
+  Includes datasets used for phylogenetic tree construction and genetic identification.

+- **`trees_purity/`**
+  Contains phylogenetic trees generated from the datasets, used for purity computations.